The untangling number as a measurement of entanglement complexity in 3-periodic networks: Introduction

-In this paper, we define the notions of diagrams and tridiagrams, as well as the untangling number of graphs, which can be used as a measure of entanglement complexity.
-The paper is organised as follows: In Sect. \ref{sec:2}, we describe graphs and diagrams of their embeddings based on the work in \cite{ANDRIAMANALINA2025109346}.
-In Sect. \ref{sec:3}, we define the \textit{untangling number} of graphs, following the work in \cite{andriamanalina2025untanglingnumber3periodictangles}.
-In Sect. \ref{sec:4}, we discuss some important results regarding the least tangled embeddings.
-Finally, Sect. \ref{sec:conclusion} is dedicated to the conclusion of this work.
+In this paper, we formally define the least tangled embeddings of 3-periodic networks, which we refer to as \textit{ground states}, as well as a measure of entanglement complexity called the \textit{untangling number} of 3-periodic networks.
+The techniques employed here share some similarities with those described in \cite{andriamanalina2025untanglingnumber3periodictangles}, where the least tangled embeddings and the untangling number of 3-periodic filament entanglements (\textit{3-periodic tangles}) are defined.
+The paper is organised as follows.
+In Sect. \ref{sec:2}, we describe 3-periodic graphs and diagrams of their embeddings along the lines of the work in \cite{ANDRIAMANALINA2025109346} on 3-periodic tangles.
+In Sect. \ref{sec:least_tangled_embeddings}, we define the \textit{ground states}, which are the least tangled embeddings of 3-periodic graphs and illustrate the definition with examples and discussions.
+In Sect. \ref{sec:untangling_number}, we define the \textit{untangling number}, a measure of entanglement complexity.
+In Sect. \ref{sec:computability}, we discuss the computability of the untangling number.
+Finally, Sect. \ref{sec:conclusion} is dedicated to the conclusions of this work.